briansimiyuj/doctor-appointment-app/README.md

          e.
 Slice the `reviews` array by `visibleCount` and assign it to `visibleReviews`
          f.
 Loop through `visibleReviews` and create a ReviewItem component for each review with `review` as `review` prop
          g.
 If `visibleCount` is less than the total number of reviews, display a "Load More" button and attach the `loadMoreReviews` function to it

+  6. Create a ScheduleSnapshot component to display the doctor's schedule snapshot and mount it on the Dashboard Page

+    #### ScheduleSnapshot Component

+    ScheduleSnapshot component will be used to display the doctor's schedule snapshot.

+      1. Create a title for the Section
+      2. Create a button to go to the Schedule Page